Bookmark this page as

 and how young they looked when they died,

 Three of these names (Abrams, Sellers, Taormina) are from the June 30, 1947 list compiled by the Adjutant General, and one has (Bladecki) has since been found.
-I have checked all these names against the American Battle Monuments Commission's World War II Honor Roll web site.
+I have checked all these names against the American Battle Monuments Commission's World War II Honor Roll.
 If you want to check a name on the Honor Roll, click here.
 If you know of others who belong on this page, please see the information below for contacting me.

 Please Help to Tell These Men's Stories and Preserve Their Memory!

-PLEASE contact Wesley Johnston at the address below if you have any information on any 40th Tank man who died overseas, such as:
+PLEASE contact Wesley Johnston at the address below if you have any information on any 77th Armd Med Bn man who died overseas, such as:

 information on any of these men's deaths

 information on what platoon and squad they were in

 know of any men who died but are not on the list

 Clovis, CA 93611-6163

 or send e-mail to firstname.lastname@example.org.
 For ALL other e-mail matters, please click here for information about contacting me.